 To verify that things are working properly, let’s get some baseline counts:

-Now let’s make changes to that record, and verify that it gets propagated to the slave (test2)
+Now let’s make changes to that row on the source (test1) and verify that it gets propagated to the target (test2):

 End Point Corporation offers professional support for Bucardo, as well as specializing in developing, designing, and marketing effective websites.
 Since 1995, our diverse team of developers has an excellent record of client satisfaction and proven that End Point can handle your organization’s greatest web challenges.